 The second way you can refinance your loan is to get a lower interest rate.
 You’ll need a good credit score, so make sure you try this option before any late payments start to affect your credit.

-You can either refinance your loan with your current lender or a new one.
+You can either refinance with your current lender or a new one.
 Shop around for different offers to find the best one.
 You can check with traditional banks and credit unions, as well as online lenders.
 Just make sure they have a good reputation.

 In addition to interest rates and loan terms, also compare any fees that come along with the refinanced loan.
 You’ll probably be charged a loan origination fee which will be tacked onto your principal balance.
 It usually ranges between 1-2% of your loan amount, so it can easily cost you an extra several hundred dollars.

 Each state also charges a vehicle title transfer fee.
-The amount varies depending on where you live but it should only cost a few dollars which will also be added to your loan amount.
+The amount varies depending on where you live but it should only cost a few dollars which will also be added to the amount of your loan.

 Always remember that when considering your refinance options, you should consider the full cost of the loan to determine whether or not it’s the right choice for you.

 Find Someone to Assume the Loan or Lease

 Your final option in changing your loan is to get someone else to assume your loan payments.
 This tactic may sound strange, but it’s not entirely unheard of.
 However, it’s actually easier to get someone to take over your lease because it’s not a technical loan.